vicoyeh/vicoyeh.github.io/books.md

 title: Books
 ---

-A full collection of books I enjoyed the most, ordered by the year I read them.
+A collection of books I enjoyed the most, ordered by the year I read them.

 ### 2019
 * **Homo Deus: A Brief History of Tomorrow** by Yuval Noah Harari